riek10/osTicket---Post-Install-Configuration/README.md

 <img src="https://github.com/riek10/osTicket---Post-Install-Configuration/assets/113129662/e1a7e145-af1b-4079-b135-ebabe2181f6c" height="80%" width="80%"/>
 </p>
 <p>
 After completing the installtion and base configuration of OsTicket i decided to document a brief tutorial setting up ticketing agents/users/and departments.
-First i configured the roles of my admin users to a Supreme Admin basically allowing all permissions to create,delete,edit, and resolve all tickets and issues among employees and end users.
+First i configured the roles of my admin users and set them to Supreme Admin basically allowing all permissions to create,delete,edit, and resolve all tickets and issues among employees and end users.
 </p>
 <br />